Highest Paying Bachelor Degrees 2026: College Majors by Salary

 Nursing: Underrated Financial Value

 Nursing is consistently undervalued in “highest-paying major” lists because its starting salary ($60,000) looks modest against engineering.
-Look closer: the BLS reports a median for registered nurses of $86,070 with remarkably low unemployment and national job shortages in every U.S. state.
-Advanced practice registered nurses — nurse practitioners, nurse anesthetists, and nurse-midwives — earn a median of $129,480 with a doctorate-level credential that takes far less time and money than an MD.
+Look closer: BLS OOH data lists registered nurses at $93,600 median pay, 5% projected growth from 2024 to 2034, and about 189,100 openings per year.
+Advanced practice registered nurses — nurse practitioners, nurse anesthetists, and nurse-midwives — earn $132,050 median pay, with 35% projected growth for the combined APRN group.

 Many hospitals offer tuition reimbursement programs.
 Per NCES data, average BSN program tuition at public universities is significantly lower than engineering programs.
 Combined with abundant scholarship opportunities and strong loan forgiveness eligibility (many hospital positions qualify for PSLF), nursing often delivers better net financial outcomes than its nominal starting salary suggests.